-- (1) SAHA will not approve a reasonable accommodation if the individual does not meet the definition of "an individual with a disability" or the requested accommodation is not necessary and reasonable according to third-party verification. - (2) Additionally, the reasonable accommodation will not be approved if one of the following would occur as a result of the approval: - (a) A violation of state and/or federal law; - (b) A fundamental alteration in the nature of the program; - (c) An undue financial and administrative burden to SAHA; - (d) A structurally impracticable alteration; or - (e) A housing unit alteration requires the removal or alteration of a load-bearing structural member. - (3) If SAHA's determination is to deny the reasonable accommodation, SAHA staff will forward the reasonable accommodation request and verification to the CHR/RA Specialist, who also serves as SAHA's 504 Coordinator, for review. - (4) CHR/RA Specialist will review the reasonable accommodation request to determine whether proper procedure has been followed by SAHA staff within ten (10) business days. - (a) If the CHR/RA Specialist determines that the reasonable accommodation request should be approved, the requestor will be sent a written notice of approval and the CHR/RA Specialist will notify the appropriate SAHA staff to process the reasonable accommodation. - (b) If the CHR/RA Specialist determines that the reasonable accommodation request should be denied, they will forward the request and verification to the Manager of Federal Housing Admissions & Terminations. - (i) If the Manager of Federal Housing Admissions & Terminations determines that the reasonable accommodation request should be approved, the requestor will be sent a written notice of approval and the CHR/RA Specialist will notify the appropriate SAHA staff to process the reasonable accommodation. - (ii) If the Manager of Federal Housing Admissions & Terminations determines that the reasonable accommodation request should be denied, they will forward the request and verification to the Assistant Director of Federal Housing Programs. - (1) If the Assistant Director of Federal Housing Programs determines that the reasonable accommodation request should be approved, the requestor will be sent a written notice of approval and the CHR/RA Specialist will notify the appropriate SAHA staff to process the reasonable accommodation.
+- (1) SAHA will not approve a reasonable accommodation if the individual does not meet the definition of "an individual with a disability" or the requested accommodation is not necessary and reasonable according to third-party verification. - (2) Additionally, the reasonable accommodation will not be approved if one of the following would occur as a result of the approval: - (a) A violation of state and/or federal law; - (b) A fundamental alteration in the nature of the program; - (c) An undue financial and administrative burden to SAHA; - (d) A structurally impracticable alteration; or - (e) A housing unit alteration requires the removal or alteration of a load-bearing structural member. - (3) If SAHA's determination is to deny the reasonable accommodation, SAHA staff will forward the reasonable accommodation request and verification to SAHA's 504 Coordinator for review. - (4) SAHA's 504 Coordinator will review the reasonable accommodation request to determine whether proper procedure has been followed by SAHA staff within ten (10) business days. - (a) If the 504 Coordinator determines that the reasonable accommodation request should be approved, the requestor will be sent a written notice of approval and the 504 Coordinator will notify the appropriate SAHA staff to process the reasonable accommodation. - (b) If the 504 Coordinator determines that the reasonable accommodation request should be denied, they will forward the request and verification to the Manager of Federal Housing Admissions & Terminations. - (i) If the Manager of Federal Housing Admissions & Terminations determines that the reasonable accommodation request should be approved, the requestor will be sent a written notice of approval and the 504 Coordinator will notify the appropriate SAHA staff to process the reasonable accommodation. - (ii) If the Manager of Federal Housing Admissions & Terminations determines that the reasonable accommodation request should be denied, they will forward the request and verification to the Assistant Director of Federal Housing Programs. - (1) If the Assistant Director of Federal Housing Programs determines that the reasonable accommodation request should be approved, the requestor will be sent a written notice of approval and the 504 Coordinator will notify the appropriate SAHA staff to process the reasonable accommodation.

-- (2) If the Assistant Director of Federal Housing Programs determines that the reasonable accommodation request should be denied, the CHR/RA Specialist will send a written notice of denial to the requestor. - (5) If SAHA denies a request for an accommodation because it is not reasonable, SAHA will discuss with the family whether an alternative accommodation could effectively address the family's disability-related needs without a fundamental alteration to the program and without imposing an undue financial and administrative burden. - (6) If the request for a reasonable accommodation is denied, the requestor may submit a completed Request for an Informal Hearing within ten (10) business days of the date of the decision notice. - (7) Applicants and participants may at any time exercise their right to appear SAHA's decision through the local HUD office or the United States Department of Justice.
+- (2) If the Assistant Director of Federal Housing Programs determines that the reasonable accommodation request should be denied, the 504 Coordinator will send a written notice of denial to the requestor. - (5) If SAHA denies a request for an accommodation because it is not reasonable, SAHA will discuss with the family whether an alternative accommodation could effectively address the family's disability-related needs without a fundamental alteration to the program and without imposing an undue financial and administrative burden. - (6) If the request for a reasonable accommodation is denied, the requestor may submit a completed Request for an Informal Hearing within ten (10) business days of the date of the decision notice. - (7) Applicants and participants may at any time exercise their right to appeal SAHA's decision through the local HUD office or the United States Department of Justice.
 Contact information for the local HUD office is provided below: